 Principle 2: Send good email

-Once we’re sure that emails fit into the transactional category, there are a few more things we look at as we monitor accounts to make sure we keep our reputation high with service providers.
+Once we’re sure that emails are a good fit for the Postmark platform, there are a few more things we look at as we monitor accounts to make sure we keep our reputation high with service providers.
 Here are some tips for things we encourage customers to keep an eye on and improve over time.

 - Set up email authentication.
 We encourage all senders to set up SPF, DKIM, and DMARC to ensure good deliverability.